Anuradha-Agrawal-07/neural-network-from-scratch/README.md

 I made this to understand how forward pass, backpropagation and weight updates actually work under the hood.

+The repository includes:

+- ReLU and Sigmoid activation functions
+- Manual weight initialization
+- Forward propagation
+- Binary cross-entropy loss
+- Backpropagation
-The repository includes: - relu and sigmoid activation functions - manual weight initialization - forward propagation - binary cross-entropy loss - backpropagation - a small training loop using synthetic data (just to show that it runs)
+- A small training loop using synthetic data (just to show that it runs)

 This repo does **not** include: - the real dataset I used - preprocessing steps - scaling, splitting or evaluation metrics